Student visa for study in Japan

 You are strictly not allowed to work in places such as adult entertainment.

 You must keep your attendance high in order to keep your student visa.
-If you are wanting to travel and explore different schools and areas in Japan, a Working Holiday Visa (available for limited countries) may be more suited for you.
+If you are wanting to travel and explore different schools and areas in Japan, a Working Holiday Visa (available for limited countries) may be more suitable for you.

 How do I apply for a Student Visa for Japan?